SS-NES/meta-template/docs/notebook-case.rst

 the following modifications were made:

 - ``data/`` folder – Stores datasets used in analysis.

-- ``notebooks/`` folder – Contains a template notebook with placeholders that dynamically adjust based on user input during project creation.
+- ``notebooks/`` folder – Contains a template notebook with placeholders for project name, project owner and project purpose that are dynamically adjusted based on user input during project creation.
+The template notebook has sections such as data preprocessing and data analysis.

 - ``tests/`` folder – Organizes and runs validation tests on code or data processing steps.

 This ensures a structured, reproducible, and well-documented environment for research software development.